As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Preheat the oven to 350ºF (177ºC).
 Grease and flour (or use homemade cake release) two 8-inch round cake pans.
 Set aside.

 - In a large bowl, whisk together the granulated sugar, brown sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

 - In a small bowl, whisk together the eggs, vegetable oil, and vanilla extract until completely combined.
-Pour the wet ingredients into the dry ingredients, add the coffee, and whisk or stir the batter until everything is combined.
+Pour the wet ingredients into the dry ingredients, add 1 cup of the coffee, and whisk or stir the batter until everything is combined.

 - Divide the batter evenly between the prepared pans.
 Bake for 28-30 minutes, or until a toothpick inserted into the center of the cake comes out mostly clean.
 Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 - In a medium size bowl with a handheld mixer or in the bowl of stand mixer fitted with the paddle attachment, beat butter on medium speed until smooth (about 3 minutes).

 - Decrease mixer speed to low.
 Add powdered sugar, and remaining ¼ cup of cooled coffee, and salt.
 Increase mixer speed to to high and beat until completely combined (approximately 2-3 minutes).
 If frosting is too thick, add more liquid to desired consistency (you can use milk, cream, water, or more coffee).
 If it is too thin, add more powdered sugar.